Reconnect with nature

-Immersing yourself in the natural world is a great way to relax, boost your mood and help gain a better perspective on things causing you suffering.
+Immersing yourself in the natural world is a great way to relax, boost your mood and help gain a better perspective on things causing you stress and anxiety.

-Dedicate some time to nurturing your well-being by attending our monthly wellbeing retreats and be guided to experience how nature can enliven all your senses and provide stress relief.
+Nurture your well-being by attending our monthly wellbeing retreats and be guided to experience how nature can soothe the body and relax the mind; quite a restorative experience.

-We provide opportunities for you to indulge in some ‘me time’ in a tranquil ancient woodland setting, surrounded by fields and with no public access; a great place to feel at ease and promote relaxation.
-The only visitors to the woodland are those who are invited, together with the birds and animals who choose to make the woodland their home.
+Making some ‘me time’, in a tranquil ancient woodland setting, surrounded by fields, is a a great way to benefit your wellbeing.
+There is no public access and the only visitors to the woodland are those who are invited, together with the birds and animals who choose to make it their home.

 “Thank you for such a lovely experience.
 There was something about today that made for pure happiness.
 The chiffcaff singing.
 The chatter of fieldfares on their migration.
 The smell of the wild garlic.
 The smokey fire.
 Sunshine unexpectedly.
 The pale yellow primroses.
 The company of kind, interested friendly people.
 Delicious food.
 What a special day”.